Early College Program Overview

 CONTINUATION REQUIREMENTS:

-- Students must successfully complete the mandatory Counseling 160 course with the cohort during the summer before Grade 9 for continued eligibility.
+- Students must successfully complete the mandatory Counseling 160 course with the cohort during the summer prior to Grade 9 for maintain eligibility.
 This course may not be taken independently.

 - Students must pass all Early College courses with a C or higher for continued eligibility.

-- Students must maintain a minimum 2.0 Citrus College cumulative grade point average and a minimum 3.0 unweighted cumulative high school grade point average.
+- Students must maintain a minimum 2.0 cumulative GPA at Citrus College and a minimum 3.0 unweighted cumulative high school GPA.

 IMPORTANT DATES & DEADLINES:

 - Students not enrolled in a Monrovia Unified School must submit the most current district common writing assessment and 7th grade SBAC scores.
-Students whose school does not administer the SBAC must contact Ms. Tejada-Fisher for acceptable alternative assessments to submit.
+Students whose school does not administer the SBAC must contact Mrs. Ramirez for acceptable alternative assessments to submit.
 Once submitting the online application survey, items can be scanned and emailed to [email protected] , hand delivered or mailed to Monrovia High School, 845 W. Colorado Blvd.
-Monrovia, CA 91016, Attn: Ms. Tejada-Fisher, Assistant Principal by 10:00 pm on Friday, March 7, 2025.
+Monrovia, CA 91016, Attn: Mrs. Ramirez, Assistant Principal by 10:00 pm on Friday, March 6, 2026.